-Dominique Wilson was born of French parents in Algiers, Algeria.
+Dr. Dominique Wilson was born of French parents in Algiers, Algeria.
 She grew up in a country torn by civil war, until she and her family fled to Australia.

 She was founding Managing Editor of Wet Ink: the magazine of new writing, and Chair of the Adelaide branch of International PEN.
-She was profiled in Who’s Who of Australian Women and Who’s Who South Australia.
+In 2007 Dominique was profiled in Who’s Who of Australian Women and Who’s Who South Australia.

 Dominique’s short stories have been published nationally and read on ABC Radio, and one of her short stories was made into a film.
 Her debut novel The Yellow Papers [Transit Lounge, 2014] and her second novel That Devil’s Madness [Transit Lounge, 2016] were both published to critical acclaim.
 Her most recent work, Orphan Rock, is being published by Transit Lounge, due out early 2022.